SereenALHajjar/Face-Recognition-Attendance-System/README.md

 A modern web-based attendance system using FastAPI, SQLModel, and face recognition.
 Employees are registered with a photo, and attendance is marked by face recognition via webcam.

 ## Features
-- Register employees with photo, name, email, position, and salary
+- Register employees with photo, name, email, position, salary, and password
+- Secure login system with JWT authentication
+- Role-based access control (admin/manager/employee)
 - Mark attendance by face recognition (webcam capture)
-- View all employees in a modern grid UI
+- View all employees in a modern grid UI (admin/manager only)
-- Delete employees from the UI
+- Delete and update employees from the UI (admin/manager only)
+- Attendance statistics and averages (admin/manager only)
 - RESTful API for CRUD operations
 - Test suite for API endpoints